bettercap/bettercap/README.md

 # inject beef hook
 set http.proxy.script caplets/beef-inject.js
-# keep reading arp table for network mapping
-net.recon on
 # redirect http traffic to a proxy
 http.proxy on
 # wait for everything to start properly